dnextreme88/cs-source-pro-xp/README.md

 # Pro XP

 A flexible stats tracker and xp-based level system.

+## Overview
-It was designed to be a slimmer replacement for something like `rankme` while also adding xp.
-A set of natives are provided for querying level/xp information.

-In addition to XP it also tracks kills, deaths, damage dealt, knife kills, noscopes (if ProZoom is running), jumpshots, grenade kills, KD ratio, accuracy, and headshots.
+ProXP was designed to be a slimmer replacement for something like `rankme` while also adding xp.
+In addition to XP it also tracks kills, deaths, damage dealt, knife kills, noscopes (if [ProZoom](https://github.com/vishusandy/ProZoom) is running), jumpshots, grenade kills, KD ratio, accuracy, and headshots.
 Stats are tracked both per-session (from join to disconnect) and overall.

 This plugin will use clan tags to display the user's level.
 For players reaching the level cap (defaults to 100), special tags can be displayed.

+## Features

+- Per-session and overall stats tracking

+- Level rankings

-If Pro Zoom is running noscopes will give extra xp and track noscopes.
+- If [ProZoom](https://github.com/vishusandy/ProZoom) is installed noscopes will give extra xp and track noscopes.

-If Pro Sprint is running it will give bonus stamina depending on your level.
+- If [ProSprint](https://github.com/vishusandy/ProSprint) is installed it will give bonus stamina depending on your level.

+- A set of natives are provided for querying level/xp information from other plugins.

-Also for users of Little Anticheat, XP can be deducted if the user is caught cheating.
-Amounts can be configured in the `include/pro_xp/config.inc` file.
+- Also for users of [Little Anti-Cheat](https://github.com/J-Tanzanite/Little-Anti-Cheat), XP is deducted if the user is caught cheating.
+Amounts can be configured in the `include/pro_xp/config.inc` file and requires recompiling.

 ## Commands